Bolivia travel advisories

 https://www.ezairyu.mofa.go.jp/RRnet/index.html

-In addition, if you are traveling or on a business trip for less than three months, please register with the Ministry of Foreign Affairs' overseas travel registration service "Tabireji" so that you can receive safety information as needed while you are overseas.
+(2) If you are traveling or on a business trip of less than three months, please register with the Ministry of Foreign Affairs’ overseas travel registration system “Tabi-Reji” so that you can receive safety information at any time while you are overseas.

 https://www.ezairyu.mofa.go.jp/tabireg/index.html